raelgc/win_us_intl/README.md

 This repo was created to try to provide the same Windows™ behavior for latin speakers using an `en_US` keyboard layout.

-# Alternative 1: Enable cedilla
+# Alternative 1: Enable cedilla + XCompose

 As `sudo`, create a file at `/etc/environments.d/90cedilla.conf` and add this:

     export GTK_IM_MODULE=cedilla
     export QT_IM_MODULE=cedilla

-Reboot.

-# Alternative 2: Try with ibus

-Modern versions of `ibus` appears to properly handle the `.XCompose` file.

-So, download the file and place it at your home folder (and logout/login) should be enough to get proper latin accents:
+Download the `XCompose` file and place it at your home folder (and logout/login) should be enough to get proper latin accents:

     cd ~
     wget https://raw.githubusercontent.com/raelgc/win_us_intl/master/.XCompose